George Floyd protests in Atlanta: May 30

 By the morning of May 30, the CNN sign had been cleaned and repainted.
-Also that morning, professional basketball player and Marietta, Georgia native Jaylen Brown (who at the time was playing for the Boston Celtics) announced his intent to travel to Atlanta in order to peacefully protest that day.
+Also that morning, professional basketball player and Marietta, Georgia native Jaylen Brown (who at the time was playing for the Boston Celtics) announced his intent to travel to Atlanta to peacefully protest that day.
 He was joined by fellow National Basketball Association players Malcolm Brogdon and Justin Anderson.
 Throughout the day, protesters gathered near the CNN Center, as well as several other locations throughout the city, such as at the Georgia Governor's Mansion and the Martin Luther King Jr. National Historical Park.
-Around 7 p.m., Mayor Bottoms issued a citywide curfew for 9 p.m., calling it a "very unusual and extreme step".
+Around 7 pm, Mayor Bottoms issued a citywide curfew for 9 pm, calling it a "very unusual and extreme step".
 In addition, she urged protesters to get tested for COVID-19.
 At the same time, Police Chief Shields called some of the destructive acts that had occurred the previous night a "highly calculated terrorist act" and stated, "Quite frankly, I'm just ready to lock people up."
 That same night, Governor Kemp announced that 3,000 National Guard troops would be deployed throughout the state, which he announced was under a state of emergency.
 Of these, approximately 1,500 were deployed to Atlanta, where the Lenox Square Mall was used as their staging area.
 Several shopping malls in the Atlanta metropolitan area closed early in preparation for possible damaging actions from protests.
 Several arrests would be made at malls in the area.

 Protesting was more subdued than the previous night.
 Several minutes before the 9 p.m. curfew, police in downtown Atlanta used tear gas to disperse several hundred protesters, after which they began using plastic handcuffs to arrest curfew violators.
 Several protesters were arrested before the curfew began.
-By 11:26 p.m., 51 people had been arrested.
+By 11:26 pm, 51 people had been arrested.
 Additionally, one police vehicle had been damaged, as well as a police precinct and several buildings in downtown Atlanta.
 Late Saturday night, one police officer was struck by an all-terrain vehicle, with the driver arrested shortly thereafter.
 By the following morning, 157 people had been arrested.

 At one point during the night, two college students (attending Morehouse College and Spelman College) in downtown Atlanta were forcibly pulled from their car, stunned, and arrested by police.
 The incident was captured on video and two of the five officers involved were fired the following day.
 Mayor Bottoms called the officers' actions "an excessive use of force".
 Several days later, the police involved in the incident were charged with various crimes associated with their actions, including aggravated assault and criminal damage to property.
 The following year, the two drivers would sue the city due to the police's actions.
 Also at some point during the night, Haisten Willis, a reporter covering the protests for The Atlanta Journal-Constitution, was arrested.